0

 Gig Harbor WA 98329 (Wauna)

-The KP Farm Council is excited to bring back an Apple Cider Squeeze to the Key Peninsula!
+On Sunday, The KP Farm Council is excited to bring back an Apple Cider Squeeze to the Key Peninsula!
 It’s a wonderful tradition to bring the community together once again.
-We’ll be hosting the squeeze event at Gateway Park on the second day of the annual KP Farm Tour, Sunday, October 8, 2023 from 10am to 4pm.
+We’ll be hosting the squeeze event at Gateway Park on the second day of the annual KP Farm Tour, Sunday, September 29, 2024 from 10am to 4pm.

 Purchase fresh squeezed apple cider.
-Available by the glass ($1), quart ($5), or gallon ($10).
-Also available Gourmet fresh apple fritters ($4) or Apple Cider floats with sparkling cider and vanilla ice cream ($4).
+Available by the glass ($2), 1/2 gallon ($8), or gallon ($12).
+Also available Gourmet fresh apple fritters ($5) or Apple Cider floats with sparkling cider and vanilla ice cream ($5).
 Proceeds benefit the Key Peninsula farm Council and your support keeps our events “A-Float!”!

 Grand Farm